 It’s important to know something about the person that you’re thinking of inviting into your home, so here’s a little bit about me.

 I’m Liz Bradley, I was born in the UK but I’ve been a Kiwi for 45 of my 50 years.
 For 30 of those years I worked as a librarian and I loved it!
 I loved helping people work out what they needed, keeping 1000’s of books in order and archives organised and accessible.

-I was raised in a very poor single-parent home, sometimes my mother struggled to feed us.
+I was raised in a very poor single-parent home.
 She worked hard to make the most of what we had.
 She instilled in us a belief in making-do with the little we had.
 She was a fan of self-sufficiency and frugality.
 This formed my belief that there was a scarcity of all good things.
 Then I met my first partner.

 I spent my previous life pleasing other people, keeping the peace, staying small.
 When I see other women doing the same it makes me mad!
 Mad enough to speak about it in front of groups of women, frustrated enough to write about it, determined enough to talk to the women I meet about the amazing potential I see in them.

 I’ve been there.
 I know what it’s like to be overwhelmed by a house stuffed full of Things.
 That’s why I became a Professional Organiser.

-~ That’s me on the AM show talking to Duncan Garner about decluttering, with an expression on my face that makes me squirm!
+~ That’s me on the AM show July 2020 talking to Duncan Garner about keeping a house tidy.

-And another weird shot below captured on TVNZ Breakfast!
-(Sigh, timing is everything)
+And a weird shot below captured on TVNZ Breakfast in April 2020.
+(During lockdown)